actonmass/actonmass.org/_posts/2021-01-05-2021-rules-amendment-3-make-it-easier-to-record-votes.md

 #### 6. "This doesn't matter because the rules can just be waived."
 -   It's not really possible to "suspend" a rule like this, that specifies the number of Reps who need to stand.

-#### 7. "I'll wait until the draft rules are out."
+#### 7. "I'll wait until the draft rules are out."
 -   You don't need to wait because our proposal takes the current rules as the starting point, and that is the same as what the temporary rules committee will do at the beginning of next year.
 -   The draft rules will only be public a few days before the vote, and it's likely to be in the midst of other important deadlines for you like the co-sponsorship deadline.
 Waiting will ensure there isn't enough time to build support in the chamber to pass this change.

-#### 8. "You've got to trust me this stuff is complicated and you know I'm on your side."
+#### 8. "You've got to trust me this stuff is complicated and you know I'm on your side."
 - Asking for you to support these amendments doesn't at all imply that we mistrust you!
 We want to be up front about what we expect to see changed, and unless you have a good argument why you oppose this change, we'd like to see you commit to supporting this change!

 See who has committed to this at [www.ActOnMass.org/the-campaign](http://www.actonmass.org/the-campaign)